 Classroom day will be held in Chamonix valley.
 Exact location - to be announced.

-Practical outdoor day - Chamonix or Aosta valleys, depends on snow and weather conditions.
+Practical outdoor day: Chamonix valley, Aravis range or Grand Massif area, depends on snow and weather conditions.

 For private groups I offer AST courses on any suitable for you dates.
 Contact me for details.